To the Extreme: Critical reception

 Entertainment Weekly reviewer Dom Lombardo gave the album a B, calling the album "so consistent in its borrowings that it could be a parody, if it weren't for its total absence of wit", but concluding that "if there's about a two-to-one ratio of winners [...] to clunkers, that's not the worst track record for a debut album."
 Udovitch cited "Ice Ice Baby", "Play That Funky Music", "Dancin'" and "It's a Party" as the album's highlights.
 Robert Christgau gave the album a C− rating, writing that Vanilla Ice's "suave sexism, fashionably male supremacist rather than dangerously obscene, is no worse than his suave beats".
-Select stated that To The Extreme "packs in just about every musical and lyrical code of rap, yet still says nothing" and that "Kids and neophytes have a right to love it, but grown-ups will find Vanilla Ice spectacularly hollow."
+Stephen Dalton from NME wrote, "To the Extreme is the highly competent debut from a major pop talent.
+Listen without prejudice."
+Select stated that the album "packs in just about every musical and lyrical code of rap, yet still says nothing" and that "Kids and neophytes have a right to love it, but grown-ups will find Vanilla Ice spectacularly hollow."

-AllMusic reviewer Steve Huey wrote that "Ice's mic technique is actually stronger and more nimble than MC Hammer's, and he really tries earnestly to show off the skills he does have.
+AllMusic reviewer Steve Huey wrote that:

+Ice's mic technique is actually stronger and more nimble than MC Hammer's, and he really tries earnestly to show off the skills he does have.
 Unfortunately, even if he can keep a mid-tempo pace, his flow is rhythmically stiff, and his voice has an odd timbre; plus, he never seems sure of the proper accent to adopt.
-He's able to overcome those flaws somewhat in isolated moments, but they become all too apparent over the course of an entire album."
+He's able to overcome those flaws somewhat in isolated moments, but they become all too apparent over the course of an entire album.

 After audiences began to view Vanilla Ice as a novelty act, his popularity began to decline.
 He would later regain some success, attracting a new audience outside of the mainstream audience that had formerly accepted him, and then rejected him.